Cohomology and homotopy

 The following theorem is known as the comparison lemma.

 Let be a (possibly large) site with a locally small category and let be a small dense sub-site.
-Then pair of adjoint functors
+Then the pair of adjoint functors

 with given by precomposition with and given by right Kan extension induces an equivalence of categories between the categories of sheaves